sliseev/ego_webserver/terraform-azure/README.md

 Deploy to Azure Cloud
 =====================

-This is the simplest possible deploy of the only one container egoserv from Docker Hub in standalone mode.
+This is the second version of deployment of the only one container egoserv from Docker Hub in standalone mode.
+It works with paid subscription due to logs.

 Requirements:
 - Terraform (https://developer.hashicorp.com/terraform/downloads)